Skip to main content

 Summary

-NASA Earth science data support activities by the U.S. and international organizations and governments, disaster-relief agencies worldwide, scientists from academia and the private sector, business, the military, and the general public across Earth science disciplines.
+NASA Earth science data support activities by U.S. and international governments and organizations, disaster-relief agencies, the military, researchers from academia and the private sector, and the general public.
 Accommodating users across this broad spectrum is challenging.
-NASA now explicitly recommends that SMD-funded scientific data follow the Findable, Accessible, Interoperable, and Reusable (FAIR) Principles.
-The O’FAIR Guide offers an in-depth review of NASA policies and practices and their efficacy for realizing FAIR principles in NASA science data products.
-It also offers practical and actionable recommendations to Distributed Active Archive Centers (DAACs) and Science Investigator-led Processing Systems (SIPS) to bolster compliance of their data products with these principles.
+NASA now explicitly recommends that Science Mission Directorate (SMD)-funded scientific data follow the Findable, Accessible, Interoperable, and Reusable (FAIR) Principles.

 Status

-The Practical Guide for Open, Free & FAIR NASA Earth Science Data Products (O'FAIR Guide) was approved as a Technical Note in January 2026.
+The Practical Guide for Open, Free & FAIR NASA Earth Science Data Products (O'FAIR Guide) was approved as a technical note in January 2026.

 DocumentA Practical Guide for Open, Free & FAIR NASA Earth Science Data Products (PDF, 4.77 MB)